-However, in his enthusiasm the man had forgotten to tell his beautiful Sicilian that he would soon return to his country... there, his wife and children were waiting for him!
-It doesn't take long to imagine how the cake ended up there
+However, in his excitement the man had forgotten to tell his Sicilian beauty that he would soon return to his country... there, his wife and children were waiting for him!
+It doesn't take long to imagine how the dessert ended up being

-Anger, jealousy and vengeance burst into her broken heart.
-The infamous was punished!
+Anger, jealousy and revenge broke into his broken heart.
+The villain needed to be punished!

-After the moment of discouragement he meditated on the solution of the case.
+Once he had overcome the moment of discouragement, he meditated on the solution to the case.

-She thought and thought about it... one thing was certain: she would never have allowed her handsome dark haired to leave her!
+She thought about it and thought about it... one thing was certain: she would never allow her handsome brunette to leave her!

 What would you have done with the head?
-She who had an infinite love for plants made a vase and planted the fragrant basil.
+She, who had an infinite love for plants, made a vase and planted the fragrant basil in it.
 Plant of love and passion!
-Her lover would never go away and she would look after him with such devotion.
+Her lover would never leave and she would look after him with such devotion.

-The basil (as they say in our area!) grew luxuriant and fragrant.
+The basilicò (as they say in our parts!) grew lush and fragrant.
 She never tired of admiring it and shedding her bitter tears over it!

-The neighbors fascinated by the beauty of the vase and the luxuriant basil that grew there, wanted one just like it.
-Since then Sicilian potters began to make ceramic vases with dark brown heads and today it is possible to see them in our homes as silent guardians of a poignant love story.
+The neighbors, fascinated by the beauty of the vase and the luxuriant basil growing in it, wanted one just like it was.
+Since then, Sicilian ceramists began making ceramic vases with dark brown heads and today it is possible to see them in our homes, silent guardians of a poignant love story.